esnet/gdg/website/content/docs/gdg/getting_started.md

 #### Priority

+{{< callout context="note" title="Note" icon="info-circle" >}}
-Secure Auth takes precedence over environment variables, and then config file.
+Secure Auth takes precedence over environment variables and if supported config plaintext values are evaluated last.

+i.e.:

+1. Secure location is checked first
+2. Env is looked up for any matching values
+3. Config auth is checked last (No longer supported in +0.9.0)
+{{< /callout >}}

-### Import / Download Dashboards
+## Download Dashboards

 Minimal configuration (eg. the `gdg.yml` file) that you need to download your dashboards from your Grafana endpoint: